International Education (MSc, PGDip, PGCert) September 2025 entry

 Postgraduate virtual visiting days

-We hold postgraduate virtual visiting days throughout the year to offer prospective postgraduate students a chance to experience the University's unique atmosphere and the quality of the teaching on offer.
+We hold online information sessions throughout the year to offer prospective postgraduate students a chance to experience the University's unique atmosphere and the quality of the teaching on offer.

 International Education virtual information sessions

-If you are unable to visit St Andrews before you apply, the International Education Institute offers virtual information sessions to discuss the programmes.
+If you are unable to visit St Andrews before you apply, the International Education and Lifelong Learning Institute offers postgraduate virtual visiting days to discuss the programmes.

 Awards

-Members of the International Education Institute and previous students have received the following awards and prizes:
+Members of the International Education and Lifelong Learning team and former students have been awarded various awards and prizes, including the following:

 McCall MacBain Foundation Outstanding Contribution to Teaching Excellence Awards 2020

-In 2020, the International Educational Institute was the recipient of two McCall MacBain Foundation Outstanding Contribution to Teaching Excellence Awards:
+In 2020, the International Education and Lifelong Learning Institute was the recipient of two McCall MacBain Foundation Outstanding Contribution to Teaching Excellence Awards:

 • Mark Carver was awarded for his work on assessment and feedback scholarship.